Porepunkah police shootings: Shootings

-Around 10:30 am on 26 August 2025, ten Victoria Police officers, made up of local officers and members of the sexual offences and child abuse investigation team, attended the Four Gully Farm property to execute a warrant against Freeman.
+Around 10:30 am on 26 August 2025, ten Victoria Police officers, made up of local officers and members of the sexual offences and child abuse investigation team, attended the Four Gully Farm property to execute a search warrant at Freeman's home to search for child sexual abuse material and to arrest him.
 A prior risk assessment had concluded that the police tactical group the Special Operations Group (SOG) would not be required.
 The warrant was part of a firearms prohibition order, relating to a sexual offence against a child under the age of 16 alleged to have taken place within the previous two years.
+It was revealed after the shooting that hundreds of files of child abuse material were found on devices belonging to Freeman.

-After the police arrived at his bus, Freeman, inside with his wife and two-year-old child, began arguing with and insulting the officers.
+After the police arrived at his bus, Freeman, inside with his wife and two-year-old child, began arguing with and insulting the officers for around 34 minutes.
 Victoria Police would later describe Freeman's wife during the incident as uncooperative, and that she could be charged with obstruction.
-Police attempted to pry open the door.
-When Freeman refused to open it, Detective Leading Senior Constable Neal Thompson opened a window, and entered feet first.
-Soon after this, two gunshots were heard.
-Thompson and Senior Constable Vadim De Waart-Hottart were fatally shot.
+Police attempted to pry open the door but were unsuccessful.
+When Freeman refused to open it, Detective Leading Senior Constable Neal Thompson opened a window, and entered feet first before being shot in the head and neck by Freeman.
+De Waart-Hottart was shot in the head as he attempted to retreat from an annex attached to the bus.
+The remaining officers took shelter behind various vehicles and shipping containers as the shooting continued.